-There was one pharmacist and two dispensing assistants present during the inspection.
+There was one pharmacist, one pre-registration pharmacist and two dispensing assistants present during the inspection.
 The staff were observed to be working well together and providing support to one another when required.

 Staff performance was monitored and reviewed formally annually against key performance indicators (KPIs).
 In these reviews, a development plan would be introduced to help further develop and train the members of staff.